mk-fg/onedrive-fuse-fs/README.md

 Write and truncate operations are performed by downloading the whole file, modifying it locally, uploading file back under temporary name, deleting the original file and renaming uploaded file to original name.

+Not all potential API errors are translated into errno's (and probably not all of them can be mapped to these at all), and might manifest as EFAULT ("Bad Address") errors.
+Use "--debug" option to see which API calls might result in these - all fuse-requested operations and resulting API requests are logged there.

+uid/gid/mode can potentially be stored in object metadata, but that is not implemented, and I don't see much point in it.

 Usage